Valentín

-Valentín is a 2002 Argentine-French-Italian drama film written and directed by Alejandro Agresti.
+Valentín is a 2002 coming-of-age comedy-drama film written and directed by Alejandro Agresti.
 The film features Rodrigo Noya as Valentín and Carmen Maura as the grandmother.
 Director Alejandro Agresti also stars as Valentín's father.

 The story revolves around the world of an eight-year-old boy, Valentín (Noya), who dreams of one day becoming an astronaut.
 While caught in the middle of his family, he attempts to better the bewildering world around him.

 Plot

 The story takes place in 1969 and is told through the eyes of Valentín, an eight-year-old small, cross-eyed boy (Noya) whose thick black-rimmed glasses sit heavily on his face.
 He lives with his grandmother (Maura) due to the divorce of his parents.
 He dreams of being an astronaut one day and intently follows the ongoing space race between the U.S. and the Soviet Union.
 He no longer sees his Jewish mother, who was chased out of the family home by his imperious, dictator-like father (Agresti).
 He misses her badly but hardly remembers her.
 His anti-Semitic father only occasionally visits his mother and son, preferring to live the life of an Argentine playboy.

 Valentín is friends with his uncle Chiche (Jean Pierre Noher) and the piano teacher Rufo who lives across the street (Mex Urtizberea).
 Both talk to Valentín as if he were an adult, and it seems Valentín is wise beyond his years.
 His uncle takes him to mass where a priest (Fabián Vena) talks about the death of an Argentinian doctor who was killed recently.
 He talks about Che Guevara as a man "who believed in an ideal, and who believed that injustice could be overcome.
 Please, don't leave here before you've asked yourselves, in all sincerity: Who of you would give, not his whole life, but a year or even just one day, for an ideal, the way that Che gave all he had?".
 Many in the audience walk out and Valentín comments: "But just like my uncle said, the priest couldn't change anything.
 Everything stayed the same".